 Music Talent Scholarships are available only to undergraduate applicants who have not yet enrolled in the University.
-Annual awards vary in amount from \$500 to \$10,000.
+Annual awards vary in amount from \$2,000 to \$10,000.
 These are four-year awards, that is, the student will receive the annual amount each year for up to four years as long as he or she continues to meet all University and School of Music scholarship requirements.
-Prospective music majors who change to another major after enrolling in the University may have their talent scholarship reduced by a maximum of 50% or revoked at the discretion of the Director of the School of Music.
 Talent scholarships are awarded in recognition of performance ability and potential or composition ability and potential.
 Any prospective University of Redlands student is eligible to receive a music talent scholarship.
 The largest awards are normally made to prospective music majors.

-Application procedure: The Application for a Music Talent Scholarship/Application for Admission to the Music Program is available from the Director of Music Admissions.
-It should be completed, signed and brought in to the audition if auditioning in person, or sent with the audition tape if the student lives further than 200 miles from Redlands.
+Application procedure: The Application for a Music Talent Scholarship/Application for Admission to the Music Program is available online.
 There are no specific repertory requirements.
 Auditions should last no more than 15 minutes and, if possible, include selections or movements from two or three different styles or periods.
 Singers should include, if possible, songs in more than one language.